 It's easy to get started

-You can also search the Activities tab as a teacher to find additional trading card templates that you can assign to your students.
-These also show up in the student's Project View.
+You can search as a teacher to find a trading card template and assign it to your students.
+These also show at the top of your student's Wixie home page when they log in.

 Creating and printing trading cards in Wixie